superhero1/ffritz/README.txt

   no login possible by default.
 - A root password can be given via a telnet login (passwd).
 - The system startup script makes sure it's persistent by storing /etc/shadow in /nvram
-- The box certificates are created on demand (first ssh login) and stored in /var/media/tmp/.dropbox
+- The box host keys are created on demand (first ssh login) and stored in /var/media/ftp/.dropbox
-  Whether this is a good idea i don't know, but certificates in volatile RAM are aven worse, and i don't want to clutter /nvram
+  Whether this is a good idea i don't know, but keys in volatile RAM are aven worse, and i don't want to clutter /nvram.

 TODO
 ====
 - /var/flash/debug.cfg

 HISTORY
 =======